cmdenault/Homelessness/README.md

   - removed missing data
   - derived new, relevant variables as new columns

-The file used to prepare the data can be found as:
-The clean data can be found as:
+The file used to prepare the data can be found as: homeless_data_prep.ipyn The clean data can be found as: homeless_clean.csv